Legal Advice for “Motions Civil Court” — 48 results

 Prosecutors are using song and rap lyrics as incriminating statements or confessions and creating a chilling effect on artistic license and the creative process.
 The Issue In the New York... more

-Written by attorney John Swimmer, over 1 year ago.
+Written by attorney John Swimmer, almost 2 years ago.

 Indian law has come to affect a larger segment of the population both on and off the reservation.
 This guide will provide tips to help you find an effective attorney to represent you in... more

-Written by attorney Donald Scarinci, over 1 year ago.
+Written by attorney Donald Scarinci, almost 2 years ago.

 The right to remain silent, first solidified in Miranda v.
 Arizona, is one of the bedrock principles of our criminal justice system.
 However, the extent of its protections may be changing.... more